weyert/backstage/packages/test-utils/api-report.md

 import { ComponentType } from 'react';
 import { Config } from '@backstage/config';
 import { ConfigApi } from '@backstage/core-plugin-api';
+import crossFetch from 'cross-fetch';
 import { ErrorApi } from '@backstage/core-plugin-api';
 import { ErrorApiError } from '@backstage/core-plugin-api';
 import { ErrorApiErrorContext } from '@backstage/core-plugin-api';
 import { ExternalRouteRef } from '@backstage/core-plugin-api';
+import { FetchApi } from '@backstage/core-plugin-api';
+import { IdentityApi } from '@backstage/core-plugin-api';
 import { JsonObject } from '@backstage/types';
 import { JsonValue } from '@backstage/types';
 import { Observable } from '@backstage/types';